dlublin/GifToSyphon/README.md

 The latest release version can be downloaded from here: https://github.com/dlublin/GifToSyphon/releases

-Read more about how to use GifToSyphon in this blog post: http://vdmx.vidvox.net/blog/giftosyphon
+You can read more about how to use GifToSyphon in this blog post: http://vdmx.vidvox.net/blog/giftosyphon

 GifToSyphon requires Mac OS 10.9.5 or later.